Interview: Jamerson (Brazil)

 Which language is the least challenging for you to learn and why?Spanish is the easiest for me because my native language is Portuguese and both languages are so similar.

-What is the next language for you to learn and why?After I learn Italian and German I want to learn Chinese because I think the Chinese language is really important in the world and I like Chinese Culture as well.
+What is the next language for you to learn and why?After I learn Italian and German I want to learn Chinese because I think the Chinese language is really important in the world and I like Chinese culture as well.

-What is your advice to other language learners?My advice for people who want to learn languages is being motivated and search for ways that make you more excited in learning languages.
+What is your advice to other language learners?My advice for people who want to learn languages is being motivated and search for ways that make you more excited about learning languages.
 For example, if you like movies, you must watch them in the language you’re learning.
 If you like music, you must listen to them in the language you’re learning.
 If you like running (I love running) you can listen to music, podcast and etc when you’re running.
 Language is not something that you have to see as a big challenge.
 It’ll flow in you, as it is flowing on me.

 If you have any questions or opinions for Jamerson, leave your comments below.